Ship live translations

 false |

-Enable the /translate route — live translator page for running personal translation sessions. |
+Enable the /translate live translator page for personal transcription sessions. |

 GET /admin/flags